akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Steganographic seed mnemonics for usability and attack-resistance

 > "Anyone who considers arithmetical methods of producing  random digits is,
 > of course, in a state of sin." —John Von Neumann

 # Abstract

 Bitcoin seed mnemonics face attackers ranging from casual thieves to state actors.
-We propose strictly soft changes over BIP-39 to unlock broader mnemonic options from PBKDF2().
+We propose soft changes to BIP-39 seed creation to unlock broader mnemonic options from PBKDF2().
-Users of this BIP can generate and store seeds with common physical objects that are plausibly deniable: playing cards, chess boards, and paper napkins to name a few.
-As a result seed mnemonics gain greater portability, memorability, entropy, and steganography over BIP-39 mnemonics.
+Users of this BIP can generate and store seeds offline with common physical objects that are plausibly deniable: playing cards, chess boards, and paper napkins to name a few.
+As a result seed mnemonics gain greater portability, memorability, entropy, and steganography as compared to BIP-39 mnemonics.

 # Motivation